graphaelli/zat/README.md

 `zat` should start without any configuration but isn't very useful without credentials - see below for setup.

-`zat` will persist tokens to disk at `google.creds.json` and `zat.creds.json` - be sure to guard those files carefully as permissions are neceesarily wide.
+`zat` will persist tokens to disk at `google.creds.json` and `zat.creds.json` - be sure to guard those files carefully as permissions are necessarily wide.

 Once tokens have been obtained, `zat -no-server` will perform only archival duties and then exit.